prateekchhikara/prateekchhikara.github.io/_pages/about.md

 <!-- <img src="/images/usc-logo.png" alt="USC logo" style="height: 100px; width:100px; background-size: cover"/> -->

-I am a graduate student pursuing my Master of Science in Computer Science (*specialization in Artificial Intelligence*) at Viterbi School of Engineering at USC.
+I am an incoming (Fall'22) graduate student of Master of Science in Computer Science (*specialization in Artificial Intelligence*) at Viterbi School of Engineering at USC.

 <p style='text-align: justify;'>
 Previous to that, I have worked as a Data Scientist professional for more than two years in advanced analytics, machine learning, and computer vision in the real-estate domain.
 I am proficient in machine learning and its applications and adept at solving complex use-cases through data.